Common Law Partner Rights after Death – UK

 The most important thing that couples can do to protect each other is to make a Will.
 By doing this, couples can stipulate who is to receive what in the event of their death.
 Appropriate provisions can be put in place to protect the surviving partner should the worst happen.

-For more information, or for an appointment to discuss your requirements, speak to one of our expert solicitors in our Wills and Probate team on 0800 389 7093.
-Alternatively you can visit out Wills and Probate services page here or complete our web form here and we will call you back.
+For more information, or for an appointment to discuss your requirements, speak to one of our expert solicitors in our Wills and Probate team on 01270 625478.
+Alternatively you can visit our Wills and Probate services page here or complete our web form here and we will call you back.